-CPD Students can enrol for each module one at a time.
-For the academic year 2013/14, tuition fees for each module are £420.
+CPD students can enrol for each module one at a time.
+For the academic year 2016/17, tuition fees for each module are £430.

-CAHR offers a limited number of partial scholarships (50 percent of fees) for both types of students in non-OECD countries who are:
+CAHR offers a limited number of partial scholarships (50 percent of fees) for CPD students in non-OECD countries who are:

 Organisations interested in sponsoring students are encouraged to contact CAHR.

 Besides keeping me engaged and occupied the programme has enlightened me on how I can improve my leadership skills as a leader of an effective human rights organisation and also to consolidate my role as a woman leader.
 The programme has also helped me come out with a tangible product, the Security Plan, which my organisation is now using as a basis for the development of its security plan.
 For a long time the organisation has operated without one and thanks to the programme within a few months the organisation will have its own plan.

 Jestina Mukoko, Director, Zimbabwe Peace Project